buildpacks/spec/buildpack.md

 If an `order` is specified, then `stacks` MUST NOT be specified.

-Tools reading `buildpack.toml` will translate any section that sets `stacks.id = "io.buildpacks.stacks.bionic` to:
+Tools reading `buildpack.toml` will translate any section that sets `stacks.id = "io.buildpacks.stacks.bionic"` to:

 ```toml
 [[targets]]